armory/documentation/_user_guides/pipelines.md

 ## Pipeline JSON

 Pipelines are represented as JSON behind the scenes.
-The JSON is interpretted and displayed to you in the UI.
-However, sometimes it is helpful to view or edit the it directly.
+The JSON is interpreted and displayed to you in the UI.
+However, sometimes it is helpful to view or edit the JSON directly.
 To access the JSON:

 1. Click 'Configure' on your pipeline: